TheNoyesLab/WGS_SNP_pipelines/docs/WGS_tool_descriptions.md

 * The CDC published Lyve-SET as an update to SET.
 * [LYVE-SET](https://github.com/lskatz/lyve-SET)
   * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5346554/
+    *  Lyve-SET requires as input a set of raw reads
+    * phylogenetically related reference genome assembly
   * Overview:
     * Lyve-SET is a high quality SNP (hqSNP) pipeline, designed to remove lower-quality SNPs from its analysis and increase phylogenetic signal.
     * Lyve-SET has its origins in the original SET algorithm described in Katz et al. (2013).